 As an asset manager who predominantly works for institutional clients, like pension funds, we believe that creating strategies with more explicit inclusion of climate change (or other ESG) considerations including setting targets is best achieved in partnership with clients.

 An important part of furthering the conversation with clients in this regard is good quality information.
-To this end in addition to the climate change statements made by each team we are also providing fossil fuel related exposures and carbon footprinting analysis for listed equity teams in their profile pages (available through the top navigation bar).
+To this end in addition to the climate change statements made by each team we are also providing fossil fuel related exposures and carbon footprinting analysis for most listed equity teams in their profile pages (available through the top navigation bar).

 "An important part of furthering the conversation with clients in this regard is good quality information.
 To this end in addition to the climate change statements made by each team we are also providing fossil fuel related exposures and carbon footprinting analysis (where available)."

 As described above each investment team has developed a climate change statement and carbon footprint report which can be accessed from the respective team profile pages (via the top navigation bar).
-Below we provide a combined footprint for all listed equity portfolios and direct links to indivdual listed equity team footprints for ease of navigation:
+Below we provide a combined footprint for all listed equity portfolios and direct links to individual listed equity team footprints for ease of navigation:

 The dashboard is best viewed in full screen.
 Click on the icon on the dashboard bottom right